gpaumier/gp2/src/articles/2019-05-17 stakes-of-knowledge.rst

 .. sidebar::
    :class: rowstart-4 rowspan-2

-   This essay is adapted from one I wrote as part of the :doc:`Wikimedia Foundation <advancement>`'s participation in the `100&Change challenge <https://www.100andchange.org/>`__, a program of the `MacArthur Foundation <https://www.macfound.org/programs/100change/>`__ awarding a $100 million grant to "a single proposal that promises real and measurable progress in solving a critical problem of our time."
-The grant application was a shared effort with other colleagues at the Wikimedia Foundation.
+   This essay is adapted from one I wrote as part of the Wikimedia Foundation's participation in the `100&Change challenge <https://www.100andchange.org/>`__, a program of the `MacArthur Foundation <https://www.macfound.org/programs/100change/>`__ awarding a $100 million grant to "a single proposal that promises real and measurable progress in solving a critical problem of our time."
+The grant application was a shared effort :doc:`with other colleagues <advancement>` at the Wikimedia Foundation.

 ----